-- How Facebook Lookalike Audiences works
+- How Facebook Lookalike Audiences work

 - Are Facebook Lookalike Audiences GDPR compliant?

-- How to create a lookalike audience from an email list
+- How to create a Lookalike Audience from an email list

-- About Lookalike Audiences Percentage
+- Importance of value-based Lookalike Audiences

 - Facebook Lookalike Audiences common questions